-How Tony Kushner introduced me to Darwinism, how Darwinism violates the scientific method, and how that violation illustrates scientific dogmatism.
+How Tony Kushner introduced me to Darwinism, how Darwin exceeds the scientific method, and how that disconnect illustrates scientific dogmatism.

 Creationists vs Darwinists

 Let me divert from our narrative here for a moment to clear something up.
-When I posted my Defense of Creationism the other day, I started getting traffic and even feedback from fundamentalists who thought I was one of them; and then from Darwinists who also assumed I was a fundamentalist.
+When I posted my Defense of Creationism the other day, I started getting traffic and even feedback from fundamentalists who thought I was one of them.
+I also received comments from Darwinists who also assumed I was a fundamentalist.

-Both groups made me uncomfortable.
-In each case I got the impression that these adherent of either side started off with conclusions: they have never questioned what they believe, or rather, what they know.
+Both opinions made me uncomfortable.
+In each case I got the impression that the adherent of either side started off with conclusions: they have never questioned what they believe, or rather, what they know.
 My beef is not with either creationism or Darwinism.
-My beef is with the intolerance of those who arrive with conclusions, who refuse to examine their conclusions, and who nevertheless still insist that anyone who disagrees is wrong.
+My beef is with the intolerance of those who begin with conclusions, who refuse to examine their conclusions, but who nevertheless still insist that anyone who disagrees is wrong.